 These locations are along the line.

 This is an island platform station which today is the closest to St Andrews.
+There is a car park on the east side of the station.

 This station is the main station in Dundee.
 It is an island platform station with two bay platforms at the west end located in a deep dressed stone cutting.
 The station underwent a major facelift in 2017 with a new curved grand entrance at the east end.